ADF Logo

 While it is correct to say that not all ideas are true and beneficial, the way to respond to bad or false ideas isn’t to prevent them from being shared.
 Rather, the solution is more speech.
 In a society governed by free speech, bad ideas can be countered with positive and truthful ones.
 Robust debate is essential to determining which ideas are true and good, and when more people speak up for the truth, false and worthless statements are recognized for what they are.

-By contrast, a society in which censorship is encouraged can endanger true and virtuous ideas.
+By contrast, a society stifled by censorship can endanger true and virtuous ideas.
 If government officials have the power to censor people, then they are the ones who get to decide which ideas may be expressed.

 Government officials are humans, too, and that means they can also have bad or harmful ideas.
 In a society without free speech, these officials have unchecked power to implement harmful ideas and censor anyone who questions them.